 'Maran-atha.'
 [The Lord cometh.]

-The whole argument for the anticipated near approach of the Parousia is clenched by the last word of the apostle, which comes with the greater weight as written with his own hand, and conveying in one word the concentrated essence of his exhortation,---'Maranatha.
+The whole argument for the anticipated near approach of the Parousia is clenched by the last word of the apostle, which comes with the greater weight as written with his own hand, and conveying in one word the concentrated essence of his exhortation,---'Maran-atha.
 The Lord is coming.'
 This one utterance speaks volumes.
 It is the watchword which the apostle passes along the line of the Christian host; the rallying cry which inspired courage and hope in every heart.
 'The Lord is coming!'
 It would have no meaning if the event to which it refers were distant or doubtful; all its force lies in its certainty and nearness.
-'A weighty watchword,' says Alford, 'tending to recall to them the nearness of His coming, and the duty of being found ready for it.'
-Hengstenberg sees in it an obvious allusion to Mal. iii.
+'A weighty watchword, says Alford, 'tending to recall to them the to Mal. iii.
 1: 'The Lord, whom ye seek, shall suddenly come to his temple,... behold, he shall come, saith the Lord of hosts.'
 'The word Maran-atha, which is so striking in an epistle written in Greek, and to Greeks, is in itself a sufficient indication of an Old Testament foundation.
 The retention of the Aramean form can only be explained on the supposition that it was a kind of watchword common to all the believers in Israel; and no expression could well have come to be so used if it had not been taken from the Scriptures.
 There can hardly be any doubt that it was taken from Mal. iii.
-1.'
-We may add that the occurrence of this Aramaic word in a Greek epistle suggests the existence of a strong Jewish element in the Corinthian church.
-This was probably true of all Gentile churches: the synagogue was the nucleus of the Christian congregation, and we know that in Corinth especially it was so: Justus, Crispus, and Sosthenes all belonged to the synagogue before they belonged to the church; and this fact explains what might otherwise appear a difficulty,---the direct interest of the church of Corinth in the great catastrophe the seat and centre of which was Judea.
+1. We may add that the occurrence of this Aramaic word in a Greek epistle suggests the existence of a strong Jewish element in the Corinthian church.
+This was probably true of all Gentile churches: the synagogue was the nucleus of the Christian congregation, and we know that in Corinth especially it was so: Justus, Crispus, and Sosthenes all belonged to the synagogue before they belonged to the church; and this fact explains what might otherwise appear a difficulty,---the direct interest of the church of Corinth in the great catastrophe the seat and centre of which was Iudea.
+In The Second Epistle To The Corinthians Anticipation Of 'The End' And 'The Day Of The Lord.'
+2 Cor. i.
+13, 14.